DreasL02/NeuralNetworkAccelerator/README.md

 The communication FSM is implemented in the [`Communicator`](src/main/scala/communicatation/Communicator.scala) module.

+The Communicator serves as a bridge between the UART and the accelerator.
+As the UART operates in bytes, the Communicator is responsible for parsing the bytes into either commands or data.
+As the accelerator operates on a configurable bit width, special care must be taken to pack/unpack the bytes into the correct format.

 The FSM has the following states:
 - `receivingOpcodes`: Waiting for an opcode.
 This is the default and idle state.
 - `respondingWithOKSignal`: Responding with an OK signal.
 This state is entered when an opcode has been processed.